- Supporting documents

 - You must not have breached any of the UK immigration rules;

 - Providing you are not exempt, you must have passed the B1 CEFR English language requirements;

 - You must have passed the Life in the UK Test.
 This is used to demonstrate a person’s knowledge of the culture, customs and history of the UK, and is an essential part of becoming naturalised as a British citizen.

 To successfully apply for British citizenship, you must also satisfy the ‘good character’ requirement.
 ‘Good character’ refers to whether or not a prospective British citizen has adhered to the rule of law and generally been a good and upstanding member of society.

 In order to ascertain this, your criminal history will be looked at- you must not have either a severe or recent criminal conviction.

 The Home Office will look at offences that have been committed both overseas and domestically.
 However, positive contributions to society will also be taken into account.

 What are the requirements for British citizenship by birth?

 As a result, they will be subject to the same immigration requirements as their parents.
-Individuals in this situation will be able to apply for British citizenship via a different route at a later date, however this hinges on satisfying the eligibility criteria for your chosen route.
+Individuals in this situation will be able to apply for British citizenship via a different route at a later date, provided you can satisfy the eligibility criteria for your chosen route.